agude/agude.github.io/_drafts/2019-10-28-machine_learning_metrics_interview.md

 layout: post
 title: "Interview Question: What Machine Learning Metric to Use"
 description: >
-  One of my favorite questions to ask in an interview is "what metric should you use to decide if your model works?".
+  One of my favorite questions to ask in an interview is "What metric should you use to decide if your model works?".
 Read on to find out what a good answer looks like!
 image: /files/interviews/Artgate_Fondazione_Cariplo_-_Canova_Antonio,_Allegoria_della_Giustizia.jpg
 image_alt: >
-  TODO REPLACE
+  A relief showing a women holding up a set of balance scales.
 categories: inteviewing
 ---